finos/datahelix/generator/docs/GeneratorSetup.md

 From IntelliJ, open the Maven window.

 Under the main Data Engineering > Lifecycle tab run the "install" build.
-Once this completes run the Data Engineering Lifecycle > "compile" build.
+Once this completes run the Data Engineering > Lifecycle > "compile" build.
 These should complete without error.
 Running the install in this way will make the jar artefacts available for use in other Maven builds.

-Under the generator > Lifecycle tab run the compile build.
+Under the generator > Lifecycle tab run the "compile" build.
 This should complete without errors but we have had some developers experiencing "Missing jar artefact" errors.
-Using the Maven install build on the main Lifecycle should fix this.
+Using the Maven "install" build on the main Lifecycle should fix this.

-Once you have confirmed that install and compile works try running the test build for the generator.
+Once you have confirmed that install and compile works try running the "test" build for the generator.
 This should run all of the tests in the generator folder as will happen on the automated AWS build.